michalguspiel/michalguspiel/README.md

 - 👋 Hi, I’m @michalguspiel
 - 👀 I’m chef who's working to change carrer into software development
-- 🌱 I’m currently learning native android development, afterwards want to move on to cross platform development like flutter
+- 🌱 I’m currently learning native android development, afterwards want to move on to cross platform mobile development.
 - 💞️ I’m looking to collaborate on ... any android project
 - 📫 How to reach me ... guspielmichal@gmail.com